Dentists with Degrees from International Dental Schools click here.

 Dental Exam Traditional Format

 The following is a brief description of the Traditional Format of the dental examination.
-For more extensive information please download or request the Traditional Dental Candidate Manual.
+For more extensive information please download the Traditional Dental Candidate Manual.

 The Traditional Format of the ADEX Dental Examination consists of five examinations; the Restorative, the Periodontal, the Prosthodontic, the Endodontic and the Diagnostic Skills Exam (DSE) Examinations.
 The Restorative, Periodontal, Prosthodontic, and Endodontic Examinations are offered at multiple sites three times a year.
 The series are identified as the Spring Series, the Summer Series and the Winter Series.
 Candidates applying for the first time, must register to take all Examinations of the Examination in Dentistry.
 Candidates may take the Restorative, Periodontal, Prosthodontic and Endodontic Examinations only once during each Series.
 If a candidate receives failing scores, the candidate must reapply and retake all failed examinations together at the same site except the DSE.
 All outstanding or failed examinations must be taken before scheduling a retake of any one examination.
 The DSE may be taken at any Prometric Testing Center within an 18 month period beginning with the date your first examination portion was taken.
 A score of 75 or more is required to pass each Examination.